ToddGFP/Tracer/README.md

 # Tracer

 Tracer is a Memory game for iOS written by Todd Gibbons with SwiftUI, Combine and UIKit.
-The idea was first conceived by Brian Arizaga and Todd Gibbons in 2013.

-This project is being published primarily as a portfolio piece for demonstrating my iOS development skills.
-I hope this project inspires other game developers with its relatively simple MVVM structure.
+I hope this project inspires other game developers with its relatively simple MVVM architecture.
 It is available on the iOS App Store <a href="https://apps.apple.com/us/app/tracer-a-memory-game/id6477837958">Here</a>.<!-- and my developer portfolio is available <a href="http://toddgibbons.com/apps">Here</a>.-->

-**Structural Notes:**
+**Notes:**

 - Most of the view layer is written with SwiftUI.
 - GridView and TileView are implemented in UIKit to ensure optimum performance for the core game UX.